- Office Hours

 |6||Python||Sun 10/27, 11:59pm|

 |7||SQL||Sun 11/3, 11:59pm|

 Quizzes are short assignments due after each lecture that allow you to apply each week’s concepts to new problems.
 Each quiz is open-book: you may use any and all non-human resources during a quiz, but the only humans to whom you may turn for help or from whom you may receive help are the course’s heads.
+Your 5 highest quiz scores will be counted towards your final grade.
 All quizzes are due before your section starts or Tuesday at 11:59pm, whichever comes first!

 |1||Tue 9/10, 11:59pm|